h1ddengames/devopsqa/QA/QA-Automation-Mindmap/Core-Java.md

     #
     #### Inheritance
-    - Inheritance is one of the "big four" pillar of OOP (Object Oriented Programming).
+    - Inheritance is one of the "big four" pillars of OOP (Object Oriented Programming).
-    - Inheritance allows one class to acquires the properties (methods and fields) of another class.
+    - Inheritance allows one class to acquire the properties (methods and fields) of another class.
     - Inheritance defines an "is-a" relationship.
         - "Dog is an Animal" But not all animals are dogs.
 (Only one directional is-a relationship)
         - "Animal is the superclass of the Dog subclass"